pivot-access-ltd/bma-offline-docs/backup/concepts-and-terms.md

 <a href="#heading--test-hardware"><h3 id="heading--test-hardware">Test hardware</h3></a>

 This action allows the user to select and run scripts to test a machine's underlying hardware.
-See [Hardware testing](/t/hardware-testing/826) for further details.

 <a href="#heading--unlock"><h3 id="heading--unlock">Unlock</h3></a>

 This action releases a machine from a locked state.

-<a href="#heading--machine-statuses"><h2 id="heading--machine-statuses">Node statuses</h2></a>
+<a href="#heading--machine-statuses"><h2 id="heading--machine-statuses">Machine statuses</h2></a>

 Node statuses are labels used to describe the general state of a node as known to MAAS.
 A node will undergo various manipulations during their time spent in MAAS, and its status will change accordingly.
 Actions applied to a node are the most common cause of a status change (see section above.)
 Below is the full list of status values and their meaning, arranged alphabetically.